backslashxx/mountify/README.md

 - mostly meant for [MKSU .nomount](https://github.com/5ec1cff/KernelSU/commit/76bfccd11f4c8953b35e1342a2461f45b7d21c22)
 - tries to mimic an OEM mount, like /mnt/vendor/my_bigball
-- susfs is can be used to hide mounts
+- susfs can be used to hide mounts
 - requires **CONFIG_OVERLAY_FS=y** and **CONFIG_TMPFS_XATTR=y**
 - for module devs, you can also use [this standalone script](https://github.com/backslashxx/mountify/tree/standalone-script)